 Stocks also use primarily just bones and scraps from around the kitchen.
-While bone broth uses meaty bones with connective tissue.
-Learn all the differences here.
+On the other hand, bone broth uses meaty bones with connective tissue.
+Learn all the differences between stock and broth.

 Now onto step one for making bone broth.

 Beef bones must be pasture raised and grass fed.
 Organic is a great option as it provides independent 3rd party validation.
 Side note: all beef is grass fed for part of their life.

 The best beef bones for bone broth are grass finished.
 They are really the gold standard in terms of quality.
 But there is no certification for it, so you must be confident your source can back up their claims.

 The best chicken bones are Non-GMO and have access to pasture at the very least.